Large Fire Burns Scrap Iron Plant in Cayce

-Cayce, SC (WLTX) - Firefighters say a large fire broke out at a scrap metal plant in Cayce.
+Cayce, SC (WLTX) - Fire investigators say a car battery may have been the origin of a large fire that broke out at a Cayce scrap metal plant Friday afternoon.

-The blaze is at American Scrap Iron and Metal which is in the 2200 block of the Charleston Highway.
+The blaze at American Scrap Iron and Metal, located in the 2200 block of the Charleston Highway, started around 5:45 p.m.

-Fire officials say it began around 5:45 p.m.
-Thick black smoke could be seeing coming from the area for miles, including the interstate.
+Thick black smoke could be seeing coming from the property, and was visible for miles, including the nearby interstate.

-There are no reported injuries.
-The blaze is contained, but is still being worked by crews.

-They say at this point, there's no indication of how fire was started.
-An investigation into the cause will start after the scene has been cleared.
+By 7:30 p.m., the fire had been extinguished.
+There were no reported injuries.

 © 2017 WLTX-TV